 Online therapy brings the expertise of mental health professionals to the comfort of your home through phone calls, messages and video conferencing.
 Each online mental health service will vary in what they offer.
 For example, some services won't be able to diagnose or prescribe medication as a traditional therapy option could.

 Online therapy isn't for everyone.
-But it's a good option for people who have inconsistent schedules, tight budgets or aren't comfortable meeting with as effective as in-office meetings for some..
-Research has shown that virtual therapy can be
+But it's a good option for people who have inconsistent schedules, tight budgets or aren't comfortable meeting with a therapist face to face.
+Research has shown that virtual therapy can be as effective as in-office meetings for some.

 Online therapy benefits: